AslinDhurai/AslinDhurai/README.md

 # 👋 Hey there!
 I'm Aslin Dhurai

-🎯 A passionate **DevOps Engineer** and **Software Developer** blending code, cloud, and automation to deliver scalable, reliable, and secure solutions.
+🎯 A passionate **DevOps Engineer** blending code, cloud, and automation to deliver scalable, reliable, and secure solutions.

 ## 👨‍💻 About Me